Nadavys/grails-websockets-blackjack/README.md

 This is an example project I made for Grails using websockets and AngularJS.

-Install, share your URL with friends, and play a collaborated blackjack game!
+Install and play a collaborated blackjack game!

-Requires Grails version 2.4.0+ (Spring 4+)
+Requires Grails version 2.4.0+ (needs Spring 4+)

 This code exemplifies